MattIPv4/hacktoberfest-data/README.md

     <i>Pull requests each day for the top 10 languages during Hacktoberfest 2020</i>
 </p>

-Before we go any further, we should note that this stats report excludes any users that no longer existed on GitHub after Hacktoberfest, as well as excluding any PRs that were no longer publicly available.
+**Before we go any further, we should note that this stats report excludes any users that no longer existed on GitHub after Hacktoberfest, as well as excluding any PRs that were no longer publicly available, which may result in slightly different total numbers reported compared to other posts.**

 ## Diving in: Pull Requests